alphagov/govuk-frontend/docs/contributing/tasks.md

 - runs `npm run test:dist:package` (which will test the output is correct)

 ## Gulp tasks

+Gulp tasks are defined in `gulpfile.js` and .`/tasks/gulp/` folder.

 **`gulp default` or just `gulp`**